RWTH-EBC/FiLiP/README.md

 accelerating the development of web services that use Fiware's Generic Enablers (GEs) as backend.

-Is it mainly based on the [Pydantic](https://pydantic-docs.helpmanual.io/) package which is sophisticated library for data validation and settings management using python type annotations.
+It is mainly based on the [Pydantic](https://pydantic-docs.helpmanual.io/) package which is a sophisticated library for data validation and settings management using python type annotations.
 Pydantic enforces type hints at runtime, and provides user friendly errors when data is invalid.
-We mainly use Pydantic model to build our own data model structure required for efficient data model parsing and validation and interaction with FIWARE services' RestAPIs.
+We mainly use the Pydantic model to build our own data model structure required for efficient data model parsing and validation and interaction with FIWARE services' RestAPIs.

-For API interaction FiLiP relies on the well-known [requests](https://docs.python-requests.org/en/latest/) package.
+For API interaction, FiLiP relies on the well-known [requests](https://docs.python-requests.org/en/latest/) package.
 It is important to understand that we do not in any way restrict any features of requests.

-Furthermore, FiLiP is designed to help with fast development of FIWARE based application and avoid hundreds of lines of boilerplate, but it cannot substitute to learn the basic concepts behind the used FIWARE components.
+Furthermore, FiLiP is designed to help with the fast development of FIWARE-based applications and avoid hundreds of lines of boilerplate, but it cannot substitute learning the basic concepts behind the used FIWARE components.

 ## General Motivation